vincentriemer/embedit-site/readme.md

 # Embedit Electronics Landing Page

-This is the landing website for the Embedit Electronics company and specificly made to showcase their debut product, the RPiSoc.
+This is the landing website for the Embedit Electronics company and specifically made to showcase their debut product, the RPiSoc.

 ## Dependancies

 - Git
 - Ruby
+- Ruby SASS
+- Python 2.7.8
 - Node.js
-- Ruby SASS
+- Gulp

 ## Installation & Setup